TIPS & GUIDES

 Seared steak, grilled eggplant, pan-fried tilapia—cooking brings out flavors that would be impossible to experience if we hadn’t perfected the art of turning up the heat.
 In fact, cooking played a major role in our evolution as a species, helping our early ancestors absorb nutrients more efficiently than they ever could by eating raw food.

 Cooking has been with us for a long, long time, so it may surprise you to know that we’ve only recently come to learn about the dangers of spending too much time in an unventilated kitchen.
-Risks of breathing those fumes include runny noses, coughing, labored breathing, and yes—lung cancer.
+Risks of breathing those fumes include runny noses, coughing, labored breathing, and yes, lung cancer—all caused by cooking fumes that haven’t been ventilated properly.

 Does that mean you should give up cooking entirely and order takeout for the rest of your life?
 Of course not!
-Instead, you’ll want to understand your risks and take measures to reduce them.
+Instead, you’ll want to understand your risks of cooking fumes and cancer, and how you can take measures to reduce them.
 That way you can continue to enjoy everything your kitchen has to offer, from tasty foods to lasting memories.

 What’s in Those Cooking Fumes?